Please see below answers to questions that you might have in relation to Coronavirus (COVID-19) and food.

 We have produced guidance on the control of bacterial cross contamination, which provides information on appropriate cleaning and disinfection practice in food businesses.
 Further guidance on cleaning and disinfection of food businesses with regard to COVID-19 is outlined in our guidance.

 Further information on cleaning and disinfection procedures for controlling the risks of COVID-19 in non-healthcare settings is provided by guidance that has been published by Health Protection Scotland (HPS), Public Health England and Health and Safety Executive.

 When purchasing new cleaning and disinfection products, it is important to check with your supplier that they are effective against enveloped viruses such as the coronavirus responsible for COVID-19 and to follow the product label guidelines to ensure they are safe and recommended for use in food processing and catering environments.

 The advice on physical distancing measures applies to everyone, including those working in food businesses.
-Maintaining 2 metre physical distancing is the default rule for the food sector, however, exceptions have recently been allowed for certain sectors, including food retail and hospitality businesses when permitted to open (pubs and restaurants).
-These businesses are permitted to move to 1 metre physical distancing, but only where additional mitigation measures are put in place to prevent the spread of COVID-19.
+Maintaining 1 metre physical distancing is the default rule for the food sector.
 Before moving to 1 metre physical distancing, businesses should undertake a risk assessment to determine what additional measures should be implemented to prevent the spread of COVID-19.
 These additional measures, as detailed in the Scottish Government guidance on physical distancing, are critical for protecting both staff and customers.
 As an example, for staff working in kitchen environments, additional measures should include the following:

 - Using floor markings to ensure distancing is maintained

 - Reviewing layouts to ensure time working face to face is minimised

-- Considering the use of screening between workstations to ensure staff are separated
+- Considering the use of screening between workstations to ensure staff are separated, ensuring this does not impede good ventilation

 - Assessing whether it is appropriate for kitchen staff to wear face coverings or masks

 - Improving ventilation and air flow